hidglobal/digitalpersona-access-management-services/docs/wes.md

 	</tr>
 	<tr>
 	<td>user</td>
 	<td>User which credentials needs to be enrolled.
 Only Non AD users can be accepted by this function.
-See the definition of the User class on page 68.</td>
+See the definition of the User class <A HREF="https://hidglobal.github.io/digitalpersona-access-management-services/was.html#user-class">here.</A></td>
   </tr>
 	<tr><td>credential</td>
 	<td>Credential to be enrolled.
 Note that the Data field of this parameter is specific to each credential.
-See the definition of the Credential class on page 33 and following.</td></tr>
+See the definition of the Credential class  <A HREF="https://hidglobal.github.io/digitalpersona-access-management-services/wes-cred-format.html#credentials-class">here.</A></td></tr>
 </table>

 EnrollAltusUserCredentials should be implemented as HTTP PUT using JSON as the response format.